This post contains affiliate links for your convenience. View our full disclosure policy here.

-This Easy Daffodil Spring Craft is a fun way to celebrate the arrival of the season!
-Using just a few common craft supplies, these daffodils are a quick craft to make up any time you need some bright and colorful additions to your home or classroom.
-This Daffodil Spring Craft could easily be made into a sweet Mother’s Day card too!
-Yay for quick and easy cheerful spring-time crafts!
+This Easy Daffodil Spring Craft is a fun way to celebrate the arrival of the new season!
+Using just a few common supplies, these daffodils are a quick craft to make any time you need some bright and colorful additions to your home or classroom.
+This beautiful craft could easily be made into a sweet Mother’s Day card, too!
+You and your kids are sure to love these cheerful springtime flowers!

-- Green card stock or construction paper cut into long strips
+- Green cardstock or construction paper – cut into thin strips

 - Yellow cupcake liners

 How to Make this Easy Daffodil Spring Craft

 To begin, invite the students to use a glue stick to attach the green paper stems to the blue background paper, leaving space in between for the flower tops.

 After the stems are attached, students can open a yellow cupcake liner and use a glue stick to attach the cupcake liner to the tops of the stems.

 Next, the students can use the glue stick to add a yellow mini cupcake liner to the center of each flower.

 RELATED RESOURCE: Easy Readers – Spring Collection